Who are we?

 As a benefit to being a member, you will receive the quarterly journal, Riding On, which contains information about what we all love - bikes and bike related topics.
 Ultimately we are a social club so the Riding On is an important reference for all kind of information for members.
 The website and Facebook page provide up to date information about rides, Odysseys, rallies, Toy Run, Branch BBQs, best bikes to ride – you name it!
 And if it’s not there, start a conversation in the Forum – you’ll soon have answers!
 Of course, you’ll need to be a member to access the Forum, and also view the other benefits that membership of the Ulysses Club includes.

 Join the journey - each year, club members from all around Australia, as well as some from overseas, travel to the chosen location for the club’s Annual General Meeting and the AGM Event which has grown from a camp over, meeting and meal of the early days, to a major event spanning 7 days, incorporating involvement by major motorcycle manufacturers and suppliers who provide trade displays and even test rides of the latest machinery.
-There is also a Grand Parade through the town or city, several nights of great entertainment, Friday and Saturday night social get togethers, a church service and of course the official meetings and ceremonies.
+There is also a Grand Parade through the town or city, several nights of great entertainment, Weeknight and Saturday night social get togethers, a church service and of course the official meetings and ceremonies.

 Throughout the year, members raise the club banner at rallies and odysseys around the country as a focal point where members and their friends can join in good companionship.
 Our "Old Man" logo, which has been preserved from its original hand drawn form as our registered trademark, is recognisable throughout the country and club members wear it with pride.
 Many members put effort into living our logo – “Grow Old Disgracefully”!